This page addresses some FAQs about DateTime.

 10 If I Assign a Non-Localized Date the Value of Token

 [%CurrentDateTime%], What Should I Be Seeing in the Client if I Am in EST?

 It is currently 14:15 (EST), should I see that time or 19:15, for example?

 You should see 19:15, the non-localized date will always show as UTC time.
 The current DateTime is simply a moment in time and obviously happens at the same moment everywhere on earth, but for non localized dates it would be displayed as UTC.

-($entity/localizeddate > $entity/nonlocalizeddate), for example with a localizeddate at 14:00 EST and the nonlocalizeddate at 14:15 UTC?
+($entity/localizeddate > $entity/nonlocalizeddate) Expression, for Example with a Localized Date at 14:00 EST & Non-Localized Date at 14:15 UTC?

 It will simply compare the UTC values of the dates.
 See a previous question where we said that non-localized date is purely a display setting.
 So in this case 14:00 EST is greater than 14.15 UTC, because it really compares 19:00 UTC with 14:15 UTC.